adiazgranadosm/HurricaneGenesisPrediction/README.md

     * *ResSegNet* underperformed (AUC 0.43), failing to capture the complex spatial dependencies.
     * *Standard U-Net* provided reasonable detection but suffered from higher false-positive rates.
 * **Conclusion:** The study confirms that attention mechanisms are critical for suppressing noise in meteorological data, making them superior for rare-event forecasting.

+## Repo Structure

+- Genesis_probability_NN.ipynb: The primary research notebook that implements, trains, and benchmarks the three semantic segmentation architectures (U-Net, ResSegNet, Attention U-Net) using Focal Loss to generate genesis probability maps.

+- download_extract_dataset.ipynb: Handles the data engineering pipeline, connecting to NASA's MERRA-2 servers to fetch 22-channel atmospheric variables (NetCDF format), preprocess them with Z-score normalization, and align them with the Storm_trajectory.csv labels.

+- Storm_trajectory.csv: Contains the historical "ground truth" data, listing coordinates and timestamps of confirmed tropical cyclone genesis events used to generate the binary segmentation masks.

+- Requirements.txt: Specifies the deep learning environment, primarily requiring PyTorch for model training, xarray/netCDF4 for meteorological data parsing, and scikit-learn for computing ROC-AUC metrics.

+- Outputs/: A directory likely used to store the generated inference artifacts.

 ## License